 Officers’ terms shall be for three years.
 No officer shall serve more than two consecutive terms in the same office unless a third consecutive term is approved by a majority vote of the membership.

 The PRESIDENT shall preside at Executive Committee meetings and membership meetings.
 The President, with the assistance of the Vice Presidents, shall be responsible for the administration of DDWC business.
 The President, in consultation with the Executive Committee, shall appoint Committee Chairs or Members-at-Large to work on special projects.
-The President or her designee shall be an ex-officio, non-voting member of all standing committees; however she or her designee may cast a vote in standing committee in order to break a tie.
+The President or their designee shall be an ex-officio, non-voting member of all standing committees; however their designee may cast a vote in standing committee in order to break a tie.
 The President shall present a report to each membership meeting on all matters concerning DDWC.
-The President or her designee shall represent DDWC in public and to the media and at meetings and conferences of other organizations, including official Democratic Party organizations.
-The President or her designee shall be the official spokeswoman for DDWC.
+The President or their designee shall represent DDWC in public and to the media and at meetings and conferences of other organizations, including official Democratic Party organizations.
+The President or their designee shall be the official spokeswoman for DDWC.

 The TREASURER shall perform all the customary duties of the office.
 These duties shall include keeping DDWC bank accounts in order, filing financial reports as required by New York State Election Law and filing tax documents as appropriate.
 The Treasurer shall submit a quarterly report to the Executive Committee.
 With the approval of the Executive Committee, the Treasurer may appoint one or more assistants who shall not be considered officers of DDWC.